-The M/S "Estonia" sank in the Baltic on 28 September 1994 under mysterious circumstances.
-At least 852 persons died.
-The ferry had frequently carried ex USSR military material from Tallinn to Stockholm, some of it on behalf of the Swedish Armed Forces.
-Immediately, without any evidence, the authorities stated that the bow visor had caused the accident.
-The visor had dropped off and ripped open the ramp to the superstrucrure.
-However it seems that the visor had nothing to do with the accident but was simply removed from the wreck under water by the Swedish Armed Forces after the accident - so you could blame the accident on the visor.
+However it seems that the visor had nothing to do with the accident but was simply removed from the wreck under water by the Swedish Armed (Navy) Forces after the accident - so you could blame the accident on the visor.
+A visor cannot open a ramp as suggested.

 It explains all lies and official false information about the sinking presented 1994-2005.
-To support the official lies many surviving Estonian crew members were kidnapped by the authorities later on the day of the event.
+To support the official lies of Carl Bildt many surviving Estonian crew members were kidnapped by the Swedish, Finish and Estonian authorities later on the day.
 Other crew members were forced to lie about what happened and about the cargo.
-All information was then falsified to support the official story as described in the book Disaster Investigation by Anders Björkman, a reputable safety at sea consultant based in France.
+All information was then falsified to support the official story as described in my book Disaster Investigation.

 Four out of five do not believe the official Conclusions

 Some 80 percent of Estonians polled said (August 28-September 4, 2000) they don't believe official conclusions about why the ferry Estonia sank six years ago this month in one of Europe's worst maritime disasters, local media reported on September 2.
 Investigators said the Sept.
 28, 1994 tragedy, which killed 852, occurred when fierce waves broke badly made locks in the bow door, causing it to fall off and for water to flood the ship.
 They also said the crew reacted too slowly.
 The investigators never provided any evidence for their different suggestions what caused the accident.